 Four years later, however, his twin brother Lech was to explain his party's approach to EU membership. "[...]
 I am for the European Union.
 To claim that I am one against the Union is a misunderstanding."
-He will also emphasize that in his opinion Poland's accession to the EU is "huge success„.
+He will also stress that, in his opinion, Poland's entry into the EU is "huge success“.

 The democratic deficit of EU institutions